 Bringing a child into the world is an exciting endeavor, but one that is often fraught with uncertainty and anxiety.
 Expectant mothers often find themselves confronting concerns that they have never had before, like getting the correct proportion of vitamins per meal, avoiding certain types of cheese and fish, and sleeping in a way so as not to harm the baby.
 New mothers also find themselves consulting their doctors more frequently, and relying upon their advice on what to do.

 Before future mothers even get pregnant, however, their doctors owe them a duty to correctly diagnose diseases and disorders.
 If a mother is infected with a certain class of disease, that disease can be passed to her child, either in utero, during child birth, or subsequent to the birth through breastfeeding.
 The phenomenon is called “vertical transmission,” and the effects can be minor, or devastating.
-If a doctor has negligently failed to diagnose a disease, or diagnoses the disease but fails to warn against pregnancy, that doctor can be sued by the mother who must care for the child.
+If there is medical negligence in diagnosing a disease, or he or she diagnoses the disease but fails to warn against pregnancy, that doctor can be sued by the mother who must care for the child.
 An experienced birth injury attorney can confront the doctor, hospital, and insurance company on the mother’s behalf to fight for the compensation each responsible party owes to the injured.

 Diseases Transmitted In Utero